tamerstorfer/ELEvoHI_IDL/README.md

         angular half width, lambda, ensemble: (lambda_min/lambda_max/d_lambda)
         30/50/5

-In line 81, the most probable in situ arrival can be given.
+In line 25, the most probable in situ arrival target can be given.
 This is needed for the version of ELEvoHI, were in situ data from 1 AU is used as an approximation of the ambient solar wind speed that is influencing the CME evolution.
-It is not recommended to use this option and in the future it will be deleted.
+It is not recommended to use this option and in the future, it will be deleted.

         ________________
         most likely in situ detection at 1 AU (Earth or A or B)